-4.4 What will be assessed and validated during the audit?
+4.3 What will be assessed and validated during the audit?

-The UK National Standard document referred to contains the requirements that need to be met by an OSRO.
+The IPIECA document referred to contains the requirements that need to be met by an OSRO.
+The ability for the OSRO to deliver the services as outline in their capability statement.

-4.5 The audit plan
+4.4 The audit plan